unbeGames/unbegames.github.io/_posts/en/2019/2019-07-31-july-developer-update.md

 ![Current water rendering](https://steamcdn-a.akamaihd.net/steamcommunity/public/images/clans/34094219/72042ac74fd22953b4a6df3dc01c9ad99bdff096.png)
 _Not great, not terrible_

 I found a several good water shaders, but they work only on planes and need to be rewritten to work with planets.
-This is very interesting task and it will be really exciting if the water in HDYLIEM will look like this:
+This is very interesting task and it will be really exciting if the water in Rocket Science will look like this:

 ![Planned water rendering](https://steamcdn-a.akamaihd.net/steamcommunity/public/images/clans/34094219/41a312866d5f323c55e7be0b773474b76ab8d389.png)
 _Good water is usually 1/3 of the success_